Rum Pum Pum Pum: Music video

 The music shows f(x) dancing to choreography by Jillian Meyers.
 It features three sets: one white sparkling set, another pink room with glossy pink borders, and red ceiling-to-floor room with lights on the sides.
 The members are shown wearing four different outfits and showing different hairstyles.
 Throughout the video, the camera focuses on choreography, and zooms in on each girl in walking on the white set room with floating flowers.

 Plagiarism

-An issue of plagiarism arose when the Department of Health of the Philippines when they released a music video called "Gaga Girl Bobo Boy" for their campaign against teenage pregnancy.
+An issue of plagiarism arose when the Department of Health of the Philippines released a music video called "Gaga Girl Bobo Boy" for their campaign against teenage pregnancy.
 Some internet users claimed the video sounded too much like "Rum Pum Pum".
 A representative of SM Entertainment revealed to No Cut News and My Daily on December 8 that "By no means have we permitted the use of the music, 'Rum Pum Pum Pum.'
 The original publisher of 'Rum Pum Pum Pum' confirmed that the music used by the Philippines' public service campaign in question is indeed plagiarism, so we have started taking action.